erfangc/ReactTable/README.md

     > jsx ./src ./build
     // assuming your working directory is the project base directory

-Alternatively you can automatically perform this by using `jsx --watch` or setup a file watcher in Webstorm
+Alternatively you can automatically perform this by using `jsx --watch` or setup a file watcher in Webstorm.
+If you are setting up a file watcher in Webstorm, it may be best to install `react-tools` locally instead of globally, simply remove `-g` from the above `npm` command

 To compile the project run: